Travel Update

 Iceland is perhaps best known for its “Land of Fire and Ice” nickname, earned from its long history of eruptions at volcanoes with tongue-twisting names.
 Eyjafjallajökull, anyone?

-Let's take a look at 8 unique volcanic attractions to check out in Iceland.
+Let's take a look at 8 impressive volcanic attractions you could check out in Iceland.

 Meradalir eruption in Iceland